How to Prepare for the ACNPC Exam

 Consider forming a small exam study group to share ideas.
 Candidates who pool their resources and study together may be more confident in their knowledge and more likely to succeed at passing the exam.

 Consider scheduling to test at the same time and traveling to the testing site together and support one another every step of the way.

-If you are retesting, review the printed score report that you received after taking the exam and identify which areas you have the most opportunity to improve.
-Concentrate your studies on the most heavily weighted topic areas as listed on the Test Plan, but remember that the other areas are important too — especially if you scored a low percentage in an area.
+If you are retesting, review the printed score report that you received after taking the exam and identify in which areas you have the most opportunity to improve.
+Concentrate your studies on the most heavily weighted topic areas as listed on the test plan, but remember that the other areas are important too — especially if you scored a low percentage in an area.